-Six years ago, PADI® Women’s Dive Day began as a simple idea – encourage more women to go scuba diving.
+Nine years ago, PADI® Women’s Dive Day began as a simple idea – encourage more women to go scuba diving.
 Passionate divers took up the charge and planned thousands of fun and inspiring events that changed lives and strengthened dive communities around the world.
-During the span of 5 years, nearly 4000 events took place across 183 countries, in which women came together to plant new coral nurseries, perform beach and underwater clean-ups, set a world record for the longest underwater female human chain, fundraise for breast cancer research and local women’s shelters – and, of course, to take their firsts breaths underwater.
+During the span of 8 years, events took place across 183 countries, in which women came together to plant new coral nurseries, perform beach and underwater clean-ups, set a world record for the longest underwater female human chain, fundraise for breast cancer research and local women’s shelters – and, of course, to take their firsts breaths underwater.

 Inviting Local Women to Explore Their Ocean